 The four-door cars, now competing with the Citroën Ami 6, were left to rot with their ‘50s bodies (albeit with one final facelift in ’63).
 The last Panhard 17 saloons were sold in May 1965, just as Citroën completed the absorption of its rival.
 The 24 coupé carried on for two model years with a Citroën manufacturer’s plate.
 No more Panhard cars would ever be made.

-Tune in tomorrow for the third and final installment of the French Deadly Sins series: the Citroën GS Birotor!
+Tune in tomorrow for the third and final installment of this batch of French Deadly Sins series: the Citroën GS Birotor!

 Related CC posts: